jannnic/two-factor-authentication/README.md

 This is a java-module which offers two-factor-authentification with smartphone apps.

+You can either use the sources or the jar-File.

 To install the module on your Server u must configure two files.

 The first is the web.xml: